 - 1. The auction will begin at 8:00 a.m.
 PST (11:00 a.m.
-EST) on June 15, 2018 and the auction will close at the time shown on each auction item on June 18, 2018. - 2.
-The asset information is being updated daily and will not be finalized until the day of the sale.
-Please read all due diligence information and check all materials presented under General Tax Sale Information for updates. - 3.
+EST) on May 17th, 2019 and the auction will close at the time shown on each auction item on May 20th, 2019. - 2.
+The asset information is being updated daily and will not be finalized until the day of the sale. - 3.
 The descriptions provided are based on the Official Records of the County Recorder's Office and are presumed to be correct.
 The property to be sold may be approximately located from maps provided in the Due Diligence information on each auction item on Bid4Assets.com. - 4.
-The right of the former owner to redeem any parcel is forfeited as of 5:00 p.m.
-PST on June 14, 2018.
+The right of the former owner to redeem any parcel is forfeited as of 1:00 p.m.
+PST on May 16th, 2019.
 Properties removed from the sale will be so indicated on the Asset Page listing for a specific property. - 5.
 Prospective purchasers are urged to examine the title, location and desirability of the properties available to their own satisfaction prior to the sale.
-ALL PROPERTIES ARE SOLD AS IS.The County makes no guarantee, expressed or implied, relative to the title, location, acreage or condition of the properties for sale.
+ALL PROPERTIES ARE SOLD AS IS.
+The County makes no guarantee, expressed or implied, relative to the title, location, acreage or condition of the properties for sale.
 The County assumes no liability for any other possible liens, encumbrances or easements, recorded or not recorded. - 6.
 Notice of Contaminated / Possible Contaminated Properties: When we become aware of properties on our sales list that are known or suspected to be contaminated, we will identify these properties and the Lead Agency's name and address where all available information may be reviewed.
 DO NOT bid on these properties unless you understand the issues related to contaminated properties.
 Prior to bidding, you should contact your attorney regarding the possible purchase of contaminated properties. - 7.
 Prospective purchasers are advised that some bonds or other assessments which are levied by agencies or offices other than the Treasurer-Tax Collector may still be outstanding after the tax sale. - 8.
 Some properties in some counties may have 1911, 1913 and/or 1915 Improvement Act Bonds, or Mello Roos Bonds, which are noted on the Asset Page listing of the property. - 9.
 When property is sold at public auction on which the IRS holds a tax lien, the United States has the right of redemption for 120 days from the date of such sale (26 USC Sec.
 3712(g) and 7425(d)).
 The IRS will pay the actual amount paid for the property by the bidder, plus interest at 6% per annum from the date of sale, plus the expenses of sale that exceed any income received from the property. - 10.
 If the successful purchaser desires a survey of the property, it will be at the purchaser's own initiative and expense.
 The County makes no warranty, either expressed or implied, relative to the usability, the ground location, or property lines of the properties.
 The prospective purchaser must determine the exact location, desirability, and usefulness of the properties.